Washington State Route 281: Route description

 SR 281 begins at a diamond interchange on exit 149 of I-90, located on the north side of George between Vantage and Moses Lake.
 The two-lane highway, a continuation of Royal Anne Drive, travels northeast and crosses an irrigation canal before turning due north onto Road Q Northwest.
 After passing several farms and industrial businesses, SR 281 intersects Beverly Burke Road (which leads to The Gorge Amphitheatre) and is joined by its spur route, which connects it to I-90 exit 151 and SR 283.
 The highway continues north through farmland along an irrigation canal, passing fields of alfalfa, onions, and corn, as well as an unmanned weigh station and the Colockum Ridge Golf Course.
 A section of the highway has crop identification signs maintained by local organizations to inform visitors.

 SR 281 approaches Quincy and passes the city's airport before crossing an irrigation canal into the city proper.
 The highway becomes the four-lane Central Avenue and passes through a commercial district for several blocks before terminating at an intersection with SR 28 at F Street.
 The corridor is served by buses from the Grant Transit Authority and Travel Washington's Apple Line.
 Road Q continues north from the intersection and Quincy and climbs part of the Beezley Hills, while SR 28 connects the highway to Wenatchee and Ephrata.

-The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of traffic volume on state routes, expressed in terms of average annual daily traffic.
+The highway is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey of traffic volume on state routes, expressed in terms of annual average daily traffic.
 Average vehicle counts on SR 281 measured in 2016 ranged from a minimum of 4,200 at its interchange with I-90 to a maximum of 8,800 at SR 28 in Quincy.
 The highway is a major freight corridor, connecting fruit-growing regions in northern Washington to I-90, and handled approximately 8 million tons (8 e6ST) of cargo in 2015.
 The entire route of SR 281 is also listed as a Highway of Statewide Significance and is included on the National Highway System, a network of roads identified as important to the national economy, defense, and mobility.